exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 - Language agnostic with possibility of combining various languages
 - Complete environment rather than just language-specific tools
-- Machine-readable environment specification so that we don't need to specify it in the README
+- Machine-readable environment specification so we don't need to specify it in the README

 ---